CalSAAS Users

 User Assignment Hierarchy

 The Commission’s only role in this process is to create the County Administrators.
-After that, user creation and maintenance is entirely the designation of the county and their selected district administrators.
+After that, user creation and maintenance are entirely the responsibility of the county and their selected district administrators.

 1) County Users to assist in verifying determinations;